tadas-subonis/dev-tasubo-com-blog/_posts/2022-07-31-crash-course-domain-driven-design.md

 *Aggregates* are extremely important to understand and this is simpler said than done.

 First of all, an aggregate is an *Entity*.
-Aggregates are about consistency and correctness of the state so when we say that some entity is an aggregate it means that there are some state consistency guarantess.
+Aggregates are about consistency and correctness of the state so when we say that some entity is an aggregate it means that there are some state consistency guarantees.
-I think it would be great to start with a few rules for aggretates:
+I think it would be great to start with a few rules for aggregates:
  1. At any point in time, the whole state of an aggregate is valid
- 1. Two instances of different aggragates are independant and there are not consistency guarantees
+ 1. Two instances of different aggregates are independant and there are no consistency guarantees
  1. Aggregate is loaded and saved via aggregate root
- 1. The state of an aggragate is changed via aggregate root
+ 1. The state of an aggregate is changed via aggregate root
  1. No object-reference links are allowed between entities from different aggregate roots - only linking by Identity (ID) is allowed.

-At this point we should clarify what's an aggregate root.
-Basically, it's an entry point to the aggregate (Entity) object.
+At this point, we should clarify what's an aggregate root.
+It's an entry point to the aggregate (Entity) object.
 One aggregate can contain other entities so their state consistency can be guaranteed via their common aggregate root.